Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ## Introduction

-Project comparing rainfall estimates in the Upper Severn using rain gauges and gridded rainfall products.
+Project comparing rainfall estimates in the Upper Severn using data from rain gauges and gridded rainfall products.

 **Project Goals:**